fabohax/fornjot/README.md

 ## License

-XRIO is licensed under the Zero Clause BSD License ([0BSD](https://opensource.org/licenses/0BSD)), which permits use for any purpose without restriction or warranty.
+xrio is licensed under the Zero Clause BSD License ([0BSD](https://opensource.org/licenses/0BSD)), which permits use for any purpose without restriction or warranty.

 ---

 ## Acknowledgments

-XRIO is built on the pioneering work of [Fornjot](https://github.com/hannobraun/fornjot), authored by [@hannobraun](https://github.com/hannobraun).
+xrio is built on the pioneering work of [Fornjot](https://github.com/hannobraun/fornjot), authored by [@hannobraun](https://github.com/hannobraun).
 We thank the Fornjot community for its openness and innovation in the Rust-based CAD space.